signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="Peformance"></a>
 ## Performance

-<a name="GeneralPerformanceRecommendations"></a>
-### General Performance Recommendations

-To achieve consistent high capacity, real-time performance, and best audio quality, other applications and periodic Linux logging and other housekeeping operations should be limited to a bare minimum or even disabled during sensitive real-time operations.
+From a general performance perspective, to achieve consistent high capacity, real-time performance, and audio quality, other applications and periodic Linux housekeeping operations (e.g. logging, network I/O, SQL, etc) should be limited to a minimum or even disabled during mediaMin operation.
 If you see mediaMin onscreen or event log warning messages indicating packet/media thread pre-emption (see examples below), and the section of non-zero thread operation shown in the message seems to move around (i.e. not consistently the same section), then other applications or Linux housekeeping may be pre-empting packet/media threads and negatively impacting performance.

 From an audio quality perspective, it's important to note that mediaMin, [pktlib](#user-content-pktlib), and [streamlib](#user-content-streamlib) all have automatic packet and audio repair facilities that activate when latencies, packet loss, rate mismatches, or other stream impairments are encountered.
 Auto-repairs will "see" packet/media thread pre-emption as either delayed packets or lost audio frames, and will attempt to compensate.
 For example, streamlib will repair up to 250 msec of missing audio in a stream (known as "frame loss compensation", or FLC).
 Repairs notwithstanding, frequent and sustained thread pre-emption will at some point have noticeable impacts on audio quality.